tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 this post I have described some of the most established ones.
 However there are others around.
 Experiment and find out what works for you.

-In the next post I will continue in on the theme of testing and try to illustrate some aspects of test-driven development.
+In the next post I will continue the theme of testing and I will try to illustrate some aspects of test-driven development.